astralfrontier-itch-io/witch/rules/rules.md

 * You hesitate or falter.
 You can try a different approach at no penalty (Boring only)
 * There's a consequence (reduced effect, immediate peril, or other complications)
-* You're put in a worse position next time (going from Boring to Risky to Stupid)
+* You're put in a worse position next time (going from Boring to Risky to Foolish)
-* You lose the opportunity (Stupid only)
+* You lose the opportunity (Foolish only)

 ## Action Roll Effects